igorw/weblog/_posts/2013-12-02-stack-machines-rpn.md

 <div class="formula">1 + 1</div>

-This notation has also adopted by most popular programming languages<sup>1</sup>.
+This notation has also been adopted by most popular programming languages<sup>1</sup>.

-One of the downsides of infix notation is that certain expressions such as `1 + 2 * 3` are ambiguous and require special precedence rules and bracketing to interpret correctly.
+One of the downsides of infix notation is that certain expressions such as `1 + 2 * 3` are ambiguous and require special precedence rules and bracketing to be interpreted correctly.

 Two alternate notations exist that do not have this limitation. *Polish notation*, which is known as *prefix notation* and &mdash; you guessed it